Coventry Cathedral: The Charred Cross

 The Charred Cross was created after the cathedral was bombed during the Coventry Blitz of the Second World War.
 The cathedral stonemason, Jock Forbes, saw two wooden beams lying in the shape of a cross and tied them together.
 A replica of the Charred Cross built in 1964 has replaced the original in the ruins of the old cathedral on an altar of rubble.
 The original is now kept on the stairs linking the cathedral with St Michael's Hall below.

 The Cross of Nails

 The Cross of Nails, also created after the Blitz, was made of three nails from the roof truss of the old cathedral by Provost Richard Howard of Coventry Cathedral at the suggestion of a young friend, the Reverend Arthur Philip Wales.
 It was later transferred to the new cathedral, where it sits in the centre of the altar cross.
 It has become a symbol of peace and reconciliation across the world.
-There are over 330 Cross of Nails Centres all over the world, all of them bearing a cross made of three nails from the ruins, similar to the original one.
-When there were no more of these nails, a continuing supply have come from a prison in Germany.
+There are over 260 Cross of Nails Centres all over the world, all of them bearing a cross made of three nails from the ruins, similar to the original one.
+When there were no more of these nails, a continuing supply has come from a prison in Germany.
 They are coordinated by the International Centre for Reconciliation.